tc39/notes/es8/2017-03/mar-23.md

 KCD: So what you normally get, is that going to be whatever is exported from that module?

-BF: The completion value?
+BFS: The completion value?

 DH: The result of `eval()` is going to be the completion value of eval.
 I'm forgetting the details of the import-parens syntax.

-BF: It needs to be in an expression position.
+BFS: It needs to be in an expression position.

 DH: So I'd have to put parens around the eval here (in the example)?